kiahamedi/TurnrRatings/README.md

 # usage
-for use first install selenium lib with pip for python and next edit username and password into script and run script
+for use first install selenium lib with pip for python and next edit username and password into script and run script:

+# Lib and Run
+selenium:`pip install selenium`
+run: `python webscrapt.py`

+# Videocast
+you can see video of this script on this link:
+`www.`

 # details